KohaILS/koha-manual-zh-cn/source/administration.rst

    -  Force: Will only allow patrons to choose a specific item.

--  If you want to allow patrons to be able to place article requests, you
+-  If you want to allow patrons of this category to be able to place article requests on items of this type, choose an option in the 'Article requests' column

+   -  No: patrons of this category will not be able to place article requests on items of this type

+   -  Yes: patrons of this category will be able to place article requests on items of this type, either on specific items (for example in the case of serial issues) or on entire records (for example in the case of monographs)

+   -  Record only: patrons of this category will be able to place article requests on records of this type, but not on specific items

+   -  Item only: patrons of this category will be able to place article requests on items of this type, but not on entire records

-   -  **Important**
+   **Important**

    If you want to use the article request functionality you need to enable it using the :ref:`ArticleRequests` system preference and configure the form using the other related preferences.

--  Finally, if you charge a `rental fee <#rentalcharge>`__ for the item type and want to give a specific patron type a discount on that fee, enter the percentage discount (without the % symbol) in the 'Rental discount' field
+-  Finally, if you :ref:`charge a rental fee for the item type <adding-item-types-label>` and want to give this specific patron category a discount on that fee, enter the percentage discount (without the % symbol) in the 'Rental discount' field

 When finished, click 'Save' to save your changes.
-To modify a rule, simply click the 'Edit' link at the beginning or at the end of the row and edit the values that appear filled in at the bottom of the form.
+To modify a rule, simply click the 'Edit' button either at the beginning or at the end of the row.
+The row of the rule being edited will be highlighted in yellow and the values will appear filled in at the bottom of the table.
+Edit the values at the bottom and click save.

 |image158|

+  **Note**

+  If, while editing a rule, you change either the patron category or the item type, it will create a new rule.
+You can do this to duplicate rules instead of creating new ones if the values are similar.

+Alternatively, you can create a rule with the same patron category and item type and it will edit the existing one, as there can only be one rule per library- patron category-item type combination.

-If you would like to delete your rule, click the 'Delete' link at the beginning or at the end of the rule row.
+If you would like to delete your rule, click the 'Delete' button at the beginning or at the end of the rule row.

 To save time you can clone rules from one library to another by choosing